mabarroso/PrestaShop-twittercard/README.md

 ##Recommended environment
 ###Testing server
-1. Install and configure a Prestashop site running at http://localhost/prestashop/sandbox
+1. Install and configure a english Prestashop site running at http://localhost/prestashop/sandbox

   If you prefer other location, change the *behat.yml* file.
 ```yml
   base_url: http://localhost/prestashop/sandbox
 ```

+**Prestashop backoffice must be in english for BDD tests**

-2. Rename *admin/* prestashop directory to *adm/* and create a employed named *test* which email *test@test.test* and password *testtest*.
+2. Rename *admin/* Prestashop directory to *adm/* and create a employed named *test* which email *test@test.test* and password *testtest*.
 Set Administrator profile to this user.

   If you prefer other *admin/* name or other test user credentials, change the *features/bootstrap/FeatureContext.php*] file.
 ```php